If you have pets, you know it can be hard to keep your home clean and smelling fresh. These tips can help!

 Pet hair can build up and clog your air filters.
-Be sure to change your air-conditioning or furnace filters at least every three to six months.
+Be sure to change your air-conditioning or furnace filters at least every one or two months.

 Keep up with the litter box.

 You should scoop the cat litter at least once a day.
-Keep the litter fresh with baking soda, as this can be used to absorb the smell.
-Try using a plug-in air freshener in the room where you keep the litter box.
+Keep the litter fresh with baking soda, which can help absorb the smell.